renovate-botandstevensting d4344d56f5 chore(deps): update nginx docker tag to v1.31.3 (#18)

 Public Site & Public Repo

-The default deployment is a fully public site and public git repository.
+The default deployment is a fully public site and served from a public git repository.

 Depending on which git platform you use, adding the auth information might be a little different.
 This is how it works with Forgejo/Codeberg.
-Generate a bas64 coded token for the protected endpoint:
+Do this also for the deploy endpoint of the staging site if you actevated it.
+Generate a base64 coded token for the protected endpoint:

 echo -n '<username>:<SECRET_AUTH_PASSWORD>' | base64